michaeleii/comm-documentation/docs/pages/express-setup.md

 ## Setting up Express

-In this section we will be setting up Express for our project.
+In this section we will be creating the Express app and create the homepage.

 #### 1. Create an Express app